 I drove with Mr. Arnolt to England, to convince the reluctant MG management of my idea’s merits.
 The English were concerned about my model competing with theirs, but Mr. Arnolt’s salesmanship convinced MG management that my production of a small series based on their chassis could in no way detract from the demand for their own product.
 We brought gifts for all, clocks for the secretaries, and a fantastic Gorgonzola in the trunk.
 But the cheese lover at MG was not there.
 We had to leave it in their refrigerator, even though there were many protests about the smell.
 Eventually and in consort with Arnolt I obtained an agreement with MG to produce a series of my models…”

-Arnolt’s fervent belief that there was an American market for custom Italian bodywork on a familiar MG chassis pulled Bertone back from the brink of bankruptcy, and enabled him not only to survive, but to flourish. .
+Arnolt’s fervent belief that there was an American market for custom Italian bodywork on a familiar MG chassis pulled Bertone back from the brink of bankruptcy, and enabled him not only to survive, but to flourish.
 “Nuccio was saved from probable ruin by a purely experimental design which was daringly distinctive, aesthetically pure and functionally valid.”** Arnolt claimed he was given a seat on Bertone’s board and others suggest that he was a financial investor in Carrozzeria Bertone, but no confirmation of that has been found.
 Bertone continued as a leading automotive designer for the next 35 years, working with multiple Italian car manufacturers to design and construct production prototypes.
-And here

-In December of 1952, the MG factory began to supply Bertone with rolling chassis (between 4 and 6 at a time) with the MG’s stock 54HP 1250cc engine and 4-speed transmission, with instruments and the central dash panel, but without any body parts or interior.
+In December of 1952, the MG factory began supplying Bertone with rolling chassis (between 4 and 6 at a time) with the MG’s stock 54HP 1250cc engine and 4-speed transmission, with instruments and the central dash panel, but without any body parts or interior.
 These chassis were sent by ship from Great Britain to Genoa, and were then trucked overland from Genoa to Turin.
 Contemporary workshop photos show that Bertone produced the custom bodies using traditional wooden bucks to hand-form and panel-beat the aluminum (hood, trunk and doors) and steel (body) panels.
 To save money the designers cleverly inverted the TD’s central dash switch-panel in front of the driver, spacing the tachometer and speedometer on either side.
 Rather than making every switch and fitting custom, Bertone used normal Italian procedures of the time by using parts from the broader auto industry.
 Unfortunately that makes finding parts for Arnolts difficult – it is believed, for instance, that the small front parking lights were used by Vespa in its Ape 3-wheel delivery scooters!
 (One Texas restorer learned, to his horror, just how unique and hand-made these cars were – a door of his Arnolt was unrepairable and he was delighted to locate a used door in Australia, but when he fitted it he found that it was a full 6” too short!)

 Bertone constructed and supplied Arnolt with complete cars with leather tuck and roll upholstery, a headliner, and door panels with pockets, roll-up windows and pull handles.
 It took almost six weeks for Bertone to build and weld his custom body to a TD chassis, although it was claimed in advertising that ten cars a week could be produced.
 When completed the Arnolt-MG cars were returned by truck to Genoa, loaded onto freighters bound for various ports (Miami, New York, San Francisco, New Orleans and Vera Cruz, Mexico), and were then shipped on to Chicago.
 “Wacky” was very proud of his arrangements, and to make it possible Arnolt was granted an automobile-manufacturer’s license by the state of Illinois.
 In Chicago assembly was finalized and extra-cost customer options were added: these could include fresh-air and heater systems, a radio, badge-bar, Borrani wire wheels, alloy engine covers, and even a Shorrock supercharger (all of which he manufactured or distributed)!

 The first American showing of the two prototypes was at the Elkhart Lake races in Wisconsin in September of 1952, and the first reveal of production cars (with some subtle design-changes from the prototypes) was at the New York Auto Show in March, 1953.
 In January, 1953, the coupe was priced for sale at $3,585 FOB Chicago in a brochure re-printed from the company’s house-journal, Arnolt Soundings (v.
 8, no. 1), but due no doubt to slow sales, prices were significantly reduced to $2,995 for the coupe and $3,145 for the convertible, by 1955.
 The engine, drive-train, suspension and steering were stock MG TD, so the performance of the Arnolt-MG car was advertised as sporting and very much like the open sports car – the Arnolt coupe was listed as weighing only 40# more than a stock TD, the convertible only 20# more.
-One might think a car with a combination of steel and aluminum bodywork might offer an advantage.
-But it is safe to say that these cars were raced but never successfully.
+One might think a car with a combination of steel and aluminum bodywork would offer an advantage, but it is safe to say that these cars were raced unsuccessfully.
 This is no doubt because – despite the advertising claims – Arnolts actually weighed about 300 pounds more than stock TD’s, with a higher center of gravity.
 No doubt due to its unique character and appearance – and novelty – the Arnolt was selected as the official pace car of the Ohio Sesqui-Centennial National Sports Car Races held on August 9, 1953, at Lockbourne Air Force Base Columbus Ohio.

 Arnolt-MG’s were advertised as “A family and sports car” with the “smart aero-dynamic styling” of Italian body lines.
 “Wherever you take it your Arnolt Convertible wins instant admiration because of its distinctive lines and luxurious appointments.
 In sunny weather with top down it offers the ideal way to travel.
 There is plenty of room for four and generous space for baggage in the rear luggage compartment.”
 It was clearly aimed at a discerning audience desiring attractive and sexy Italian bodywork, but who were unable to afford a custom Ferrari or Alfa Romeo, or who did not have access to a mechanic who could fix one!
 As such, it was like no other car available in the US.
 But there was growing market-competition for sleek, exotic sports cars: the Arnolt’s price was within $500 of the Jaguar XK120, which offered far more impressive performance from a DOHC 6-cylinder engine, and was capable of propelling that car to an easy 120MPH.
 (In 1954 alone, more than 12,000 XK120’s were sold.)
 Another competitor, the 1953 Porsche, cost $3,800, and although an entirely different car, also far out-handled and out-ran the Arnolt.

 Entirely satisfied with their international collaborative process, Arnolt and Bertone went on to successfully design and manufacture the very powerful, sporty (and pricey) Arnolt-Bristol car, a perfectly balanced sports/racing machine much sought-after in high-performance car circles, then and now.
-With a 6-cylinder British Bristol engine and chassis, and bodied by Bertone, Arnolt entered his racing teams of Arnolt-Bristol cars at Sebring between 1955 and 1960, with very creditable showings.
+With a 6-cylinder British Bristol engine (based on a BMW design) and chassis, and bodied by Bertone, Arnolt entered his racing teams of Arnolt-Bristol cars at Sebring between 1955 and 1960, with very creditable showings.
 Arnolt also continued to collaborate with Bertone on unique designs for Aston-Martin and Bentley cars.

-Arnolt died in 1963, and without his driving force, his manufacturing empire was gradually wound down.
+Arnolt died in 1963, and without his driving force, the manufacturing empire was gradually wound down.
 An unidentified newspaper obituary neatly sums up Arnolt’s accomplishments: “While he was an engineering, sales and organizational genius — a serious-minded businessman who built an international industrial and sales empire, he never lost his boyish enthusiasm, the flair of showmanship, and the daring to try the unknown.”

 * An Interview With Nuccio Bertone